-The Gwlad e-newsletter is our e-newsletter for farm and forestry businesses and all those involved with agriculture and rural Wales.
+The Gwlad e-newsletter is the Welsh Government's e-newsletter for farm and forestry businesses and all those involved with agriculture and rural Wales.
 It contains news stories, guidance and information in an accessible, easy-to-read format.
 To keep informed and up to date with all the latest agriculture news and developments in future we would encourage you to sign up to receive the Gwlad e-newsletter.
-You can do this either at Welsh Government announcements or at Subscribe to farming and forestry news on our website.
+You can do this either at Welsh Government announcements or at Subscribe to farming and forestry news on the Welsh Government website.